A Random Walk Down Wall Street

 Real estate (10%)

-When you retire, spend no more than 4% of your investments annually to secure your nest egg.
-In most cases, this will allow you to make it through the point at which you die.
+The 4% rule states that when you retire, spend no more than 4% of your investments annually to secure your nest egg.
+Generally this will allow you to make it through the point at which you die.